Secrets of Process-Driven Sales

 “Quality is never an accident; it is always the result of high intention, sincere effort, intelligent direction and skillful execution; it represents the wise choice of many alternatives.” - William A. Foster, U.S. Medal of Honor winner

 Scaling a business is no joke.
-Here at Lucid Software, we’ve been in full-scale mode over the past few years as our products, Lucidchart and Lucidpress, have reached the five million and one million user marks respectively.
+Here at Lucid Software, we’ve been in full-scale mode over the past few years as our products, Lucidchart has reached the five million users mark.
 As we’ve scaled, one thing has become abundantly clear.
 Scaling a business is about process.
 Developing a process, training team members how to execute on that process, and making the necessary adjustments to the process…oftentimes over and over again.
 This has been one of the hardest things to do, requiring discipline, executive and team member buy-in, and minimal ego (for all the times that you realize your process needs improvement!).
 This blog post will highlight one of the ways that we’ve been able to develop and institute an effective sales process.

 Building an inbound sales process

 One of the great benefits of having the most popular application in the Google Apps Marketplace is that finding users of our product hasn’t been a problem.
 In addition to our position in the Google Apps Marketplace, our award-winning marketing team has positioned Lucidchart well within the Atlassian Marketplace, iPad App Store, and Slack marketplace, among other locations.
 In 2014 we started receiving a lot of sales-related inquiries through our regular support channels.
 The inquiry volume increased to a point where we couldn't respond to customers in a timely manner.
 We made a strategic decision to build out sales processes focused on fast response time, frequent follow-ups, and a more aggressive sales approach.
 The first step was to understand our current support team members’ process when responding to sales leads.
 We quickly documented this process in a Lucidchart diagram: